Skip to content

 Why small rate shifts add up

-A 3% pay rise looks modest.
-Apply it over a 30-year career with modest promotions and the lifetime difference runs to six figures.
-This calculator makes that invisible compounding visible in a way spreadsheets usually don't.
+A 3% pay rise compounds over a 30-year career.
+The lifetime difference across modest promotions and consistent growth rates can reach six figures.
+This calculator makes that compounding visible in a way spreadsheets usually don't.

 What this doesn't capture